ligato/docs/docs/testing/robot-framework-guide.md

 https://github.com/ligato/vpp-agent/blob/master/tests/robot/libraries/docker.robot
 ```
 ### Read/Write ETCD
- - Get, Put, keywords for read, write into ETCD:
+ - Get, Put, keywords for read, write into etcd:
 ```
 https://github.com/ligato/vpp-agent/blob/master/tests/robot/libraries/etcdctl.robot
 ```
-### Linux interfaces and Linux commands
+### Linux Interfaces and Commands
- - If you will use Linux interfaces and commands inside Linux for tests you need this library:
+ - If you will be using Linux interfaces and commands inside Linux for testing purposes you need this library:
 ```
 https://github.com/ligato/vpp-agent/blob/master/tests/robot/libraries/linux.robot
 ```
 Inside are keywords for create, delete or read interfaces and interface status.
-Also, are there the keywords for ping in tests(traffic tests).
+Also, there the keywords for ping tests(traffic tests).

 ### Create, Delete, Update
- - Most keywords for create, delete, update, show interfaces and routes in VPP-Agent are here:
+ - Most keywords for create, delete, update, show interfaces and routes in vpp-gent are here:
 ```
 https://github.com/ligato/vpp-agent/blob/master/tests/robot/libraries/pretty_keywords.robot
 ```